 Orndorff was the first player in the area to go pro after signing a one-year contract for a $16,000 base salary with bonus incentives for making the team and minutes played, among others.

 "I could’ve signed a two or three-year contract, but we decided that a 1-year contract would be better because if I make it, I can get more money the next time I sign," Orndorff said.

 In June 1973, the Saints training camp opened.
 Orndorff was just as confident about earning a roster spot with New Orleans as he was with the University of Tampa four years earlier.

-“I told myself then that there was no way I wasn’t going to play,” Orndorff told The Tampa Tribune prior to leaving for a week of training with the NFL team.
-“And I feel the same way about the Saints going into Saints camp.
-I am going to play for that club somewhere.”
+"I told myself then that there was no way I wasn’t going to play," Orndorff told The Tampa Tribune before leaving for a week of training with the NFL team.
+"And I feel the same way about the Saints going into Saints camp.
+I am going to play for that club somewhere."